 Interior of the Monterey custom's house, restored to its appearence in the early 1800s.

-Once downtown, the area became a sea of traffic filled narrow roads surrounded by picturesque buildings.
+of traffic filled narrow roads surrounded by picturesque buildings.

 I found parking in a garage near the waterfront.

 The waterfront holds a number of old buildings now collected as Monterrey State Historic Park